DaveCrown/vmware-kb79248/README.md

 ## Legal
 I am in no away affiliated with VMware, nor did I write the scripts.
 I just an ansible play to run them.
 Use this as your own peril with good backups and snapshots.
 Don't blame me if this burns down your center environment, you were warned.
 I take no responsibility or liability.

-Trademarks and Copyright are propertys of their respective owners.
+Trademarks and Copyright are properties of their respective owners.